 Dr. Ukweni also suggests giving kitten treats sparingly because of their high calorie content.

 As always, no two cats (or kittens, in this case) are the same.
-Some kittens might be really picky and not want the treats at all, while others might be obsessed with treats and can’t get enough.
+Some kittens might be picky and not want the treats at all, while others might be obsessed with treats and can’t get enough.
 It’s up to you as the cat parent to understand what they prefer (so you don’t waste your money), and how often and when to serve them to your kitten.

-Lastly, it’s always good to consult with your veterinarian if you have questions on what’s best for your kitten.
+It’s always good to consult with your veterinarian if you have questions on what’s best for your kitten.